The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Main article: Thermosphere

-Atmospheric layers up to a height of 120 km
+Atmospheric layers up to an altitude of 120 km

 Exosphere (scattering sphere)

-Exosphere- scattering zone, the outer part of the thermosphere, located above 700 km.
-The gas in the exosphere is very rarefied, and hence its particles leak into interplanetary space ( dissipation).
+Exosphere- dispersion zone, the outer part of the thermosphere, located above 700 km.
+The gas in the exosphere is very rarefied, and from here its particles leak into interplanetary space ( dissipation).

-Up to a height of 100 km, the atmosphere is a homogeneous, well-mixed mixture of gases.
-In higher layers, the distribution of gases in height depends on their molecular masses, the concentration of heavier gases decreases faster with distance from the Earth's surface.
+Up to an altitude of 100 km, the atmosphere is a homogeneous, well-mixed mixture of gases.
+In higher layers, the distribution of gases by height depends on their molecular weights; the concentration of heavier gases decreases faster with distance from the Earth's surface.
 Due to the decrease in gas density, the temperature drops from 0 °C in the stratosphere to −110 °C in the mesosphere.
-However, the kinetic energy of individual particles at altitudes of 200–250 km corresponds to a temperature of ~1500 °C. Above 200 km, significant fluctuations in temperature and gas density are observed in time and space.
+However, the kinetic energy of individual particles at altitudes of 200-250 km corresponds to a temperature of ~1500 °C. Above 200 km, significant fluctuations in temperature and gas density in time and space are observed.

-At an altitude of about 2000-3000 km, the exosphere gradually passes into the so-called near space vacuum, which is filled with highly rarefied particles of interplanetary gas, mainly hydrogen atoms.
-But this gas is only part of the interplanetary matter.
-The other part is composed of dust-like particles of cometary and meteoric origin.
-In addition to extremely rarefied dust-like particles, electromagnetic and corpuscular radiation of solar and galactic origin penetrates into this space.
+At an altitude of about 2000-3000 km, the exosphere gradually turns into the so-called near space vacuum, which is filled with highly rarefied particles of interplanetary gas, mainly hydrogen atoms.
+But this gas represents only part of the interplanetary matter.
+The other part consists of dust particles of cometary and meteoric origin.
+In addition to extremely rarefied dust particles, electromagnetic and corpuscular radiation of solar and galactic origin penetrates into this space.

-The troposphere accounts for about 80% of the mass of the atmosphere, the stratosphere accounts for about 20%; the mass of the mesosphere is no more than 0.3%, the thermosphere is less than 0.05% of the total mass of the atmosphere.
-Based on the electrical properties in the atmosphere, the neutrosphere and ionosphere are distinguished.
+The troposphere accounts for about 80% of the mass of the atmosphere, the stratosphere - about 20%; the mass of the mesosphere is no more than 0.3%, the thermosphere is less than 0.05% of the total mass of the atmosphere.
+Based on the electrical properties in the atmosphere, the neutronosphere and ionosphere are distinguished.
 It is currently believed that the atmosphere extends to an altitude of 2000-3000 km.

-Depending on the composition of the gas in the atmosphere, they emit homosphere And heterosphere. heterosphere - this is an area where gravity affects the separation of gases, since their mixing at such a height is negligible.
-Hence follows the variable composition of the heterosphere.
+Depending on the composition of the gas in the atmosphere, they emit homosphere And heterosphere.
+Heterosphere - This is the area where gravity affects the separation of gases, since their mixing at such an altitude is negligible.
+This implies a variable composition of the heterosphere.
 Below it lies a well-mixed, homogeneous part of the atmosphere, called homosphere.
-The boundary between these layers is called turbopause, it lies at an altitude of about 120 km.
+The boundary between these layers is called turbo pause, it lies at an altitude of about 120 km.

 Physical properties